atsepkov/RapydScript/README.md

 A couple things to note here.
 We can invoke methods from the parent class the same way we would in Python, by using `Parent.method(self, ...)` syntax.
 This allows us to control when and how (assuming it requires additional arguments) the parent method gets executed.
 Also note the use of `\` operator to break up a line.
 This is something Python allows for keeping each line short and legible.
 Likewise, RapydScript, being indentation-based, allows the same.

 An important distinction between Python and RapydScript is that RapydScript does not allow multiple inheritance.
-This might seem like a big deal at first, but in actuality it barely matters.
-When using multiple inheritance, we usually only care about a few methods from the alternative classes.
+This is intentional, both for performance reasons and because multiple inheritance creates ambiguity.
+When using multiple inheritance, we usually only care about a few methods from the alternative classes (also see `mixin` section below).
 Leveraging JavaScript prototypical inheritance, RapydScript allows us to reuse methods from another class without even inheriting from it:

 	class Something(Parent):
 		def method(self, var):